Tech-Chess/tech-chess.github.io/_posts/2018-11-11-FallTournament.md

 # FREE Citadel Giveaway!!!

-We will be giving away free swag from our Sponsor [Citadel] (https://www.citadel.com).
+We will be giving away free swag from our Sponsor [Citadel](https://www.citadel.com).

 Giveaways include jackets, water bottles and notebooks, etc.